canonical/mlflow-operator/docs/tutorial/mlflow.rst

 Reference: Object storage credentials
 -------------------------------------
-To use mlflow you need to have credentials to the object storage.
+To use MLflow you need to have credentials to the object storage.
 The aforementioned bundle comes with MinIO.
 To get the ``MinIO`` credentials run the following command:

 .. code-block:: bash